 Climbing shoes that fit well are essential for good climbing footwork and climbing technique.
 Learn the essentials of finding rock climbing shoes that fit the best.
-Read here our climbing shoes super review.

-Properly fitting rock climbing shoes are an absolute essential for developing efficient, effective climbing footwork from the start.
+Properly fitting rock climbing shoes are absolutely essential for developing efficient, effective climbing footwork from the start.
 Nonetheless, observation at climbing gyms has shown that many beginner-to-intermediate rock climbers are hindering their rock climbing training by climbing in ill-fitting climbing shoes.
 Here, learn what criteria should go into selecting the proper climbing shoe, including climbing shoe fit, make, and style, and how to purchase the best climbing shoe out there.

 How Tight Should Your Shoes Be?

 Basically, rock climbing shoes should fit like a glove, with as little dead air space as possible.
 This means that when wearing climbing shoes, they should not have wrinkles in the leather on the top of the foot, space in the heel, or make sounds of air escaping when a climber walks or climbs.
-Climbing shoes should fit much more tightly than a street shoe, but should not be excruciatingly painful to wear.
+Climbing shoes should fit much more tightly than a street shoes, but should not be excruciatingly painful to wear.

 Also note that wearing socks in climbing shoes is not recommended, as this can hamper precise climbing footwork.